pakal/django-compat-patcher/docs/django_deprecation_timeline_notes.rst

     The minimum supported version of docutils is increased to 0.19.

     Filtering querysets against overflowing integer values now always returns an empty queryset.
 As a consequence, you may need to use ExpressionWrapper() to explicitly wrap arithmetic against integer fields in such cases.

+Features removed in 5.0

+These features have reached the end of their deprecation cycle and are removed in Django 5.0.

+See Features deprecated in 4.0 for details on these changes, including how to remove usage of these features.

+    The SERIALIZE test setting is removed.

+    The undocumented django.utils.baseconv module is removed.

+    The undocumented django.utils.datetime_safe module is removed.

+    The default value of the USE_TZ setting is changed from False to True.

+    The default sitemap protocol for sitemaps built outside the context of a request is changed from 'http' to 'https'.

+    The extra_tests argument for DiscoverRunner.build_suite() and DiscoverRunner.run_tests() is removed.

+    The django.contrib.postgres.aggregates.ArrayAgg, JSONBAgg, and StringAgg aggregates no longer return [], [], and '', respectively, when there are no rows.

+    The USE_L10N setting is removed.

+    The USE_DEPRECATED_PYTZ transitional setting is removed.

+    Support for pytz timezones is removed.

+    The is_dst argument is removed from:
+        QuerySet.datetimes()
+        django.utils.timezone.make_aware()
+        django.db.models.functions.Trunc()
+        django.db.models.functions.TruncSecond()
+        django.db.models.functions.TruncMinute()
+        django.db.models.functions.TruncHour()
+        django.db.models.functions.TruncDay()
+        django.db.models.functions.TruncWeek()
+        django.db.models.functions.TruncMonth()
+        django.db.models.functions.TruncQuarter()
+        django.db.models.functions.TruncYear()

+    The django.contrib.gis.admin.GeoModelAdmin and OSMGeoAdmin classes are removed.

+    The undocumented BaseForm._html_output() method is removed.

+    The ability to return a str, rather than a SafeString, when rendering an ErrorDict and ErrorList is removed.

+See Features deprecated in 4.1 for details on these changes, including how to remove usage of these features.

+    The SitemapIndexItem.__str__() method is removed.

+    The CSRF_COOKIE_MASKED transitional setting is removed.

+    The name argument of django.utils.functional.cached_property() is removed.

+    The opclasses argument of django.contrib.postgres.constraints.ExclusionConstraint is removed.

+    The undocumented ability to pass errors=None to SimpleTestCase.assertFormError() and assertFormsetError() is removed.

+    django.contrib.sessions.serializers.PickleSerializer is removed.

+    The usage of QuerySet.iterator() on a queryset that prefetches related objects without providing the chunk_size argument is no longer allowed.

+    Passing unsaved model instances to related filters is no longer allowed.

+    created=True is required in the signature of RemoteUserBackend.configure_user() subclasses.

+    Support for logging out via GET requests in the django.contrib.auth.views.LogoutView and django.contrib.auth.views.logout_then_login() is removed.

+    The django.utils.timezone.utc alias to datetime.timezone.utc is removed.

+    Passing a response object and a form/formset name to SimpleTestCase.assertFormError() and assertFormSetError() is no longer allowed.

+    The django.contrib.gis.admin.OpenLayersWidget is removed.

+    The django.contrib.auth.hashers.CryptPasswordHasher is removed.

+    The "django/forms/default.html" and "django/forms/formsets/default.html" templates are removed.

+    The default form and formset rendering style is changed to the div-based.

+    Passing nulls_first=False or nulls_last=False to Expression.asc() and Expression.desc() methods, and the OrderBy expression is no longer allowed.

 4.2